-Here’s a quick list of what you need to create a unified workforce management technology stack for your business so you can work efficiently.
+Here’s a quick list of what you need to create a unified workforce management optimization technology stack for your business so you can work efficiently.

 Forecasting and scheduling – This feature set is the backbone of any WFM tech stack.
 Generating accurate forecasts and creating solid schedules are critical to saving time and money.
 A good forecast and schedule is built through collaboration to minimize intraday changes and will ensure you have the right number of agents when you need them.

 Team communication – Effectively communicating with agents and their supervisors can be a challenge.
 How do you know what channel works best for each person and, even more challenging, how do you remember all this information?
 WFM analysts need technology that helps them keep track of which message goes where and to what channel.
 You can’t afford to have slow responses to a potential shift change because you aren’t communicating on the right channel.
 What works best is to find a solution where you can send a message to multiple people and it will automatically show up on the channels they prefer.

 Real-time adherence – WFM analysts shouldn’t have to be clock watchers or detectives.
 Find a technology solution that monitors in real-time what agents are doing.
 From clocking in for work to on-phone time and everything in between, a strong schedule adherence system with retroactive capabilities takes the guesswork out of agent productivity.